 R310.1.4 Operational constraints.
-Emergency escape and rescue openings shall be operational from the inside of the room without the use of keys or tools.
+Emergency escape and rescue openings shall be operational from the inside of the room without the use of keys, tools or special knowledge.

 R310.2 Window wells.
-The minimum horizontal area of the window well shall be 9 square feet (0.84 m^2) , with a minimum horizontal projection and width of 36 inches (914 mm).
+The minimum horizontal area of the window well shall be 9 square feet (0.9 m2), with a minimum horizontal projection and width of 36 inches (914 mm).
 The area of the window well shall allow the emergency escape and rescue opening to be fully opened.